Tokyo Cooking Class

 About Host

-Hello.
-My name is Naoko Kitani.
-I run a class called Urarakasi.
-I love Japanese sweets and I am a teacher of Japanese sweets making.
-Wagashi is traditional Japanese sweets.
-In my class, we make them from scratch.
-Once they are done, you can enjoy them with matcha tea.
-Japanese sweets are made mainly from plant-based ingredients and are very healthy.
-They are also part of Japanese culture, and these palm-sized sweets are an art that represents the Japanese aesthetic sense.
-I want people all over the world to know how good Japanese sweets are.
-I like to experience different cultures, so I would like to talk to people from various countries.
+Japanese sweets are mainly made from plant-based ingredients and are very good for your health.
+In addition, Japanese sweets are part of Japanese culture, and the artistry of handmade Japanese sweets embodies the Japanese sense of aesthetics.
+I want people all over the world to know the deliciousness of Japan.
+I like to experience various cultures, so I would like to talk to people from various countries.
 I look forward to meeting you!

 Area